-His weasely thesis mastered the craft of error and lies posed as implication echoed by the student.
+His weaselly thesis echoed that of the student’s rant.
 It was just as insolent, just as violent: he claimed the SNP, a party founded by intellectuals, historians, poets and writers, has an inherently racist creed.

 This is where the story really begins